robvanderleek/create-issue-branch/README.md

     (for the example issue this branch will be called `issue-15-Fix_nasty_bug`) By default the app notifies creation is completed with a comment on the issue.

+## Advanced usage with other Apps & Actions

+GitHub Apps & Actions allow you to define custom and advanced automated workflows.
+Examples of Apps & Actions that can be used alongside this app to compose tailored issue workflows are:

+- [project-bot](https://github.com/philschatz/project-bot): App for project automation
+- [github-actions-automate-projects](https://github.com/takanabe/github-actions-automate-projects): Action for project automation
+- [auto-card-labeler](https://github.com/technote-space/auto-card-labeler): Automatically label issues/PRs

+To get inspired of what is possible with Actions workflows, see [this configuration](https://github.com/takeshape/.github/blob/4ecfb2fb54164934ad70822c709ab1917541114d/.github/workflows/_pm_issues.yml).

+_Remember to always pick the simplest issue workflow that fits your poject_.

 # Configuration

 This app does not require a configuration.
 However, if you want to override